Nuclear Construction Contract Risk Management |

 Although the prudence standard itself contemplates excusable imperfection, it is also inherently subjective.
 After billions have been spent, the ideal is easily conflated with the prudent and the tolerance for human error tends to diminish.
 Those that will be held responsible for contract risk management must anticipate that.
 Every decision should be considered today as if the prudence examiner is looking at it in the harshest light tonight, the prudence audits begin tomorrow, and the hearings next week.
 That is the nature of hindsight, and as we learned, it is going to be shot-through with cognitive bias and ignorance.
 Someday very soon, eight years will have passed.
 Owners and general contractors will want to be able to demonstrate that the contract risk management function was managed prudently during construction from day one.
 They must be able to demonstrate that the risks were distributed appropriately through the contract and managed in real time, including the financial risk inherent in the prudence process itself.

-Please feel free to comment below.
+But enough about me.
+[22] Please feel free to comment below.
 Tasteful self-promotion welcome.

 Footnotes